Welcome to the SonarQube documentation!

 When you run new analyses on your projects, some data is cleaned out of the database to save space and improve performance.
 See Housekeeping for information on what data is cleaned and how to change these settings.

-Use the following links to get help and keep up with SonarQube:
+Use the following links to get help and support: